 Most cell phone owners understand this: not all phones work with all cell phone carriers.

-For example, if you're on Verizon Wireless' or T-Mobile's network, then you likely can't bring your mobile phone to AT&T or T-Mobile and vice versa.
+For example, if you're on Verizon Wireless' or Sprint's network, then you likely can't bring your mobile phone to AT&T or T-Mobile and vice versa.
 Why?
 Because the four major carrier networks use two different technologies - GSM (global system for mobile) and CDMA (code division multiple access).
 While Verizon and Sprint utilize the CDMA network, AT&T and T-Mobile use GSM phone networks.

 However, just because you can't bring your CDMA phone to a GSM network carrier doesn't mean you're stuck choosing only from the big guys.
 There are lots of smaller CDMA phone carriers to consider switching to.